Fredholm notions in scale calculus and Hamiltonian Floer theory: Some basic scale calculus

-Recall here that precompactness (i.e.\ compactness after closure) of the $\|\cdot\|_k$-unit ball implies precompactness of all other $\|\cdot\|_k$-bounded subsets in the $\|\cdot\|_j$-topology.
-Since all norms on a finite dimensional vector space are complete and equivalent, there is no nontrivial example of a norm scale on a finite dimensional vector space.
-The first two nontrivial examples, with the second one relevant to Gromov-Witten theory, are the following, in which we also list the examples of scale Banach spaces, which are formally introduced in Definition~\ref{def:scBanachSpace} below, that result from completion in each scale.
+The compactness property of $\id_{F} : (F,\|\cdot\|_k) \to (F,\|\cdot\|_j)$ as stated above is equivalent to compactness of the map $\id_{F} : \overline{F}^{\|\cdot\|_k} \to \overline{F}^{\|\cdot\|_j} $ between the completions: The image of any bounded set in $\overline{F}^{\|\cdot\|_k}$ is mapped to a precompact set (i.e.\ its closure is compact) in $\overline{F}^{\|\cdot\|_j}$.
+On a finite dimensional vector space $F$, this compactness condition is automatic since the bounded sets have compact closure.
+Since moreover all norms on a finite dimensional vector space are complete and equivalent, there is no nontrivial example of a norm scale on a finite dimensional vector space.
+The following list provides the first two nontrivial examples together with the scale Banach spaces that result from completion in each scale, as formally introduced in Definition~\ref{def:scBanachSpace}.